klee44/klee44.github.io/_pages/about.md

 I am an assistant professor in [School of Computing, Informatics, and Decision Systems Engineering](https://cidse.engineering.asu.edu/) at [Arizona State University](https://www.asu.edu/) as an assistant professor in summer 2021.
 I am generally interested in deep learning, representation learning, and dynamical systems.<br/>

-Open positions: I am looking for self-motivated Ph.D. research assistants.
+<b>Open positions</b>: I am looking for self-motivated Ph.D. research assistants.
 Email me with your CV and a brief introduction of your research interests to kookjin.lee@asu.edu.

+<b>Undergraduate Internship</b>: If you are interested in having an internship at DOE National Laboratories, please contact me with your CV.